elibroftw/blog.elijahlopez.ca/content/posts/bu-375-operations.md

 ## Statistical Analysis

 - A type I Alpha error is an error that wasn't supposed to fall outside the control limits.
 False-positive.
-- A type II Beta error is an error that should've falled outside the control limits.
+- A type II Beta error is an error that should've fallen outside the control limits.
 - Variations are either random or assignable.
 - `n` refers to sample size or number of observations, and `k` refers to the number of samples.
 - `z` refers to the sigma count; either 2 or 3